Monster (Kanye West song): Background and synopsis

 An unfinished version of a music video, directed by Jake Nava leaked online before the official release on December 30, 2010.
 West was annoyed at the leak of the video, and nearly shelved the video altogether.
 A finalized version of the video was officially released on June 4, 2011, on West's official website.
 A promotional trailer for the music video was released online.
 When released, the video came with a disclaimer, stating "the following content is in no way to be interpreted as misogynistic or negative towards any groups of people.
 It is an art piece and it shall be taken as such."

 The music video is inspired by horror films and extensively features gothic and horror related imagery, including references to Michael Jackson's Thriller.
 The video features references to horror cult films such as American Psycho and Saw as well as the supposedly haunted painting The Hands Resist Him.
 The Hand Resists Him is a painting created by artist Bill Stoneham in 1972, depicting a young boy and female doll standing in front of a glass paneled door against which many hands are pressed.
 The painting became famous for apparently being haunted.
 The painting is referenced during a scene in the video where Kanye West attempts to hold a door closed, from the monsters outside attempting to enter.
 The video features mostly naked corpse looking models, some of which are decapitated.
 West's role in the video is similar to Doctor Frankenstein, with the video set in a castle.
 Jay-Z appears in the video dressed in a tuxedo, standing in front of a nude corpse in a darkly-lit library.
 Zombies appear in the video, with hanging corpses and blood-splattered furniture.

-The video also contains the duality of Minaj; Harajuku Barbie who is from Heaven, and Roman Zolanski who is from Hell.
-Roman Zolanski reveals his real form; a naturally curly long black-haired demon in his signature black gothic outfit.
+The video also contains the duality of Minaj; Harajuku Barbie (born January 7, 1995) and Roman Zolanski (born August 23, 1989).
+Roman reveals his real form; a naturally curly long black-haired demon in a black gothic outfit.
 He is a dominatrix in this video.
-Harajuku Barbie reveals her real form; a naturally straight long banged neon pink-haired angel in her signature white bridal dress.
+Barbie reveals her real form; a naturally straight long banged neon pink-haired angel in a white bridal dress.
 However, she is a damsel in distress in this video.
 This is because Roman kidnapped Barbie.
 He tortures her while they both rap Minaj's dialogued verse.
+Blac Chyna is Minaj's double.